-Long Term Care Services & Supports (LTCSS) Renewals
+Long Term Services & Supports (LTCSS) Renewals

 - The District Direct Partner Portal was launched on February 27, 2023. - All Medicaid long-term care (nursing home & waiver services) applications, changes and renewals are submitted through the portal.
-LTCSS providers in the District have access to the Partner Portal and submit renewals on behalf of beneficiaries. - LTCSS beneficiaries should be aware of their case management agency, especially beneficiaries who receive waiver services in their home.
-If you receive a renewal and your case management agency has not been notified, please ensure you inform them that you have received your renewal, so they may assist you in completing and returning your renewal. - Beneficiaries receiving LTCSS should not be submitting renewals on their own but should work with their case management or nursing facility agency to complete the renewal form.
+LTSS providers in the District have access to the Partner Portal and submit renewals on behalf of beneficiaries. - LTSS beneficiaries should be aware of their case management agency, especially beneficiaries who receive waiver services in their home.
+If you receive a renewal and your case management agency has not been notified, please ensure you inform them that you have received your renewal, so they may assist you in completing and returning your renewal. - Beneficiaries receiving LTSS should not be submitting renewals on their own but should work with their case manager, service coordinator, health plan or health care facility to complete the renewal form.